z3i/gutenberg/README.md

 Structure is a file called `structure` in `book` folder with any extension.

 Structure is hooked up first and should be a barebone of your README.
-For example, this repo README's structure looks like this:
+For example, this very README's structure looks like this:

 ```md
 {{header}}